 The Dreaded Rocky Branch

 The day didn’t go quite as planned.
 Mountain climbing tends to be that way.
-By the time I reached the junction of the Rocky Branch, I knew which way I was going.
-The Davis Path led up towards Mount Washington before turning downhill to Glen Boulder, and I didn’t have any more energy to ascend.
+By the time I reached the junction of the Rocky Branch, I knew which way I was going, but I was way behind schedule.
+Had I chosen to go back the other way, up the Davis Path leading towards Mount Washington and Glen Boulder, I wasn’t sure how long it would take.
+I didn’t have much energy left and certainly didn’t feel like ascending anymore.
 I was ready to go down.

 Night fell.
-I was ready for it and imagined it happening long before it did.
-For old-time sake I took a photo of me looking scared, but I wasn’t.
-And I could belt out some Tesla songs if I caught the slightest inkling something was off.
+I was ready for it when it came because I imagined it long before it did.
+For old times’ sake, remembering my climb on Garfield, I took a photo of me looking scared, but I wasn’t.
+And of course, if I had to, I could always belt out some Tesla songs to make myself feel more at ease.
+But everything was copacetic.
 I didn’t even mind the Rocky Branch so much as I ambled in the dark.
 I was at peace, and the difficulty of the trail dissipated with my temperament.

 When I finally reached the trailhead, I turned up the road to walk the 3.5 miles back to the Glen Ellis parking lot where my truck was.
 I had no intention of hitchhiking the distance today.
 As a soft rain began to fall, I donned a light shell and walked back without any urgency.
-It was cold and raw out, but I was comfortably warm with little protection from the elements.
-Even when the rain turned to snow, I left my heavy gear in my pack.
+It was cold and raw out, but I was comfortable with little protection from the elements.
+Even when the rain turned to snow, I left my heavy jacket in my pack.
+I felt warm enough.

 “The list is nothing more than a prescription to help us get out there and find ourselves again.”